Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Varstore_5/README.md

 #define EFI_IFR_TYPE_BUFFER       0x0B
 #define EFI_IFR_TYPE_REF          0x0C
 ```
-In in another argument the actual value as a union type:
+And in in another argument it sends the actual value as a union type:
 ```
 typedef union {
   UINT8            u8;